NBISweden/data-submission-documentation/ENA/BGE-Dicellophilus-carniolensis/README.md

 * Add accession numbers & update status in SciLifeLab [sheet](https://docs.google.com/spreadsheets/d/1mSuL_qGffscer7G1FaiEOdyR68igscJB0CjDNSCNsvg/), update status in BGE [tracking sheet](https://docs.google.com/spreadsheets/d/1IXEyg-XZfwKOtXBHAyJhJIqkmwHhaMn5uXd8GyXHSpY/)

 #### Additional HiC
 * Additional sequencing was made for library `HC012-2A1A-CL`.
-Sample is the same and sequencens was transferred in batch to ENA using lftp. (**Note:** The text assumes that I had already submitted HC012-2A1A, but in reality I had not, that is done below this submission)
+Sample is the same and sequences was transferred in batch to ENA using lftp. (**Note:** The text assumes that I had already submitted HC012-2A1A, but in reality I had not, that is done below this submission)
 #### XML
 * I created [qcDicCarn-2-HiC.tsv](./data/qcDicCarn-2-HiC.tsv).
 * Run script: